Baby Food Sensitivity: How to Spot the Signs Early

 Digestive Issues And Red Flags

 Babies can experience food sensitivities that affect their digestive systems.
-Identifying these sensitivities early can help improve their comfort and health.
-Digestive issues are among the most common signs of food sensitivity.
-Some symptoms are clear, while others may require closer observation.
+Catching these early can improve their comfort and health.
+Some symptoms are obvious, while others require closer observation.

 Frequent Diarrhea Or Loose Stools

-Diarrhea that lasts for several days could signal a food sensitivity.
+Diarrhea that lasts several days could signal a food sensitivity.
 Watch for stools that are unusually watery or frequent.
-Persistent diarrhea may lead to dehydration, so it’s important to monitor closely.
+Persistent diarrhea may lead to dehydration, so monitor closely.

 Constipation Or Hard Stools

 Difficulty passing stools could also indicate a food issue.
 Hard, pellet-like stools might suggest that certain foods are not being digested well.
-This can cause discomfort or irritability in your baby.
+This can cause discomfort or irritability.

 Excessive Gas And Bloating